 Your submission has a few revisions that must be made before we can accept it.

 6. Thesis-on-Demand (TOD) – McKelvey Engineering students may order copies of their thesis to be copied and bound only after they have received final approval of their online submission.
-Students need to check with their department's administrator before ordering printed and bound copies of their thesis.
-In some departments, copies will be ordered directly by departmental staff; in other departments, students will order copies and request reimbursement.
-Clarify your department's procedures before ordering printed and bound copies of your thesis.
+Students need to check with their department’s administrator before ordering printed and bound copies of their thesis.
+In some departments, bound theses are ordered directly by departmental staff; in other departments, students will order copies and request reimbursement.
+Clarify your department’s procedures before ordering printed and bound copies of your thesis.

 Go to http://wustl.thesisondemand.com to order copies.
 Begin by uploading your PDF; when prompted, fill out the remainder of the page.
-If copies are being mailed to different shipping addresses, a new form is needed for each mailing address; all copies ordered together will be shipped to a single destination.
+Copies mailed to different shipping addresses require a new form for each mailing address; all copies ordered together will be shipped to a single destination.
 Note that this service will not ship to international addresses.

-On the second page of the order form, "Document Information as Uploaded" will appear on the right side of the page; check to be sure the total number of pages, number of color versus black and white, and the information about images is all accurate.
+On the second page of the order form, “Document Information as Uploaded” will appear on the right side of the page; verify the total number of pages, number of color versus black and white, and the information about images is all accurate.
 Doctoral students who submit to ProQuest will already have embedded fonts.

 If the thesis/dissertation does not have color pages, choose “Print Document in Black and White Only” option; if it does have color pages, choose the “Print Document in Color” option.